 Djohan R, Gage E, Bernard S. Breast reconstruction options following mastectomy.
 Cleve Clin J Med.
 2008;75 Suppl 1:S17-23.

-Morrow M, Burstein HJ, Harris JR. Chapter 79: Malignant Tumors of the Breast.
-In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
+Jagsi R, King TA, Lehman C, Morrow M, Harris JR, Burstein HJ.
+Chapter 79: Malignant Tumors of the Breast.
+In: DeVita VT, Lawrence TS, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
-10th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2015.
+11th ed.
+Philadelphia, Pa: Lippincott Williams & Wilkins; 2019.

 Weathers WM, Wolfswinkel EM, Hatef DA, et al. Implant-associated anaplastic large cell lymphoma of the breast: Insight into a poorly understood disease.
 Can J Plast Surg.
 2013;21:95-98.

 Last Revised: September 19, 2022